google/gvisor/content/docs/user_guide/debugging.md

 }
 ```

-> Note: Enabling profiler loosens the seccomp protection added to the sandbox.
+> Note: Enabling profiler loosens the seccomp protection added to the sandbox,
+> and should not be run in production under normal circumstances.

 Then restart docker to refresh the runtime options.
 While the container is running,
 execute `runsc debug` to collect profile information and save to a file.
 Here are